Should I Get a Second Flu Shot This Year?

 Adults and older children, on the other hand, are already primed, thanks to their previous vaccinations.
 “Currently, there are no recommendations for any other age group to receive more than one flu vaccine in a season,” says Dr. Barnett, who is also a spokesperson for the American Academy of Pediatrics.
 Adults who have never had a flu shot until this season also won't benefit from a second one in the same year.

 Kids who do meet the criteria for a second flu shot should get their first dose as soon as it’s available.
-The second dose should be administered at least four weeks later, according to the Centers for Disease Control and Prevention (CDC).
+The second dose should be administered at least four weeks later, according to the CDC.

 There is some preliminary evidence that the effectiveness of the flu vaccine may wane over the course of a flu season, Dr. Barnett adds, but “at this time, this information does not represent a rigorous study of the phenomenon,” she says, and the research certainly isn’t strong enough to warrant getting another shot.